 I had no experience doing any of this.

 For our First Big Customer, we’d been negotiating a $6m/year contract for quite some time (they always take time).
 We finally had the “all hands” meeting with all the C-level and VP execs involved.
-And they told us the deal was completely approved, AND they’d back us in the market, AND they’d even give us $1m in debt financing to help us.
+And they told us the deal was completely approved, AND they’d back us in the market, AND they’d even give us $1m in additional financing to help us.
 At 0% interest!
 And that we didn’t even really need to pay back for a long time!

 We’d be on the map, and in business.
 But.
 There was a but.

 The effective price would have to be 60% of what we’d been discussing for the past 8 months.
 And all future upside was capped.

 I couldn’t get the model to work in my head.
 Yes, it was a huge contract, and we’d make payroll, and we’d have a business — but at that pricing, we’d never ultimately have a sustainable company.